 4. Preview and respond to an email without opening it

-5. Use Smart replies and autofill
+5. Use Smart Compose

 Gmail tries to anticipate what you're doing to type and suggests it for you as you write.
 So if you're replying to a message sent by Suzanne, you'll see "Suzanne" pop up in grayed out letters after you type "Hi."
 To accept Gmail's suggestion, you just hit the Tab key.

-Another way Gmail is helping is through Smart replies, suggested email responses that you can add with just a couple of clicks.
+Another way Gmail is helping is through Smart Compose, suggested email responses that you can add with just a couple of clicks.
 Smart replies offer three options that are generated based on the email content: just click the option you want at the bottom of an email and hit send.
 You can also customize your message by editing it.
 This is a really fast way to fire off short email replies — and Gmail's automatically generated responses are better than you might think.

 6. Snooze emails that you need read or reply to later

 If you want an email to reappear at the top of your Inbox, you can choose to "Snooze" it.
 To Snooze, move your mouse over the email and you'll see four options pop up (from the left): Archive (the box with the down arrow), Trash, Mark as Unread and Snooze.
 You can also Snooze with the Gmail app by opening the email and selecting the top menu (the top set of three dots).